plus-nexus-darknet-link/nexus-darknet-link/README.md

-Update: url is now available
+Update:  21 July Good news!
+The link is alive and well.